laravel-enso/documentation/docs/packages/form-builder.md

 - Type: string
 - Applies to: `"select"`

-Flag that determines the select element to work in serverside mode, meaning that it will use the source URI in order to fetch the list of options.
+Flag that determines the select element to work in server-side mode, meaning that it will use the source URI in order to fetch the list of options.
 When using the `source` parameter, the `options` parameter is not required.

 #### step